 Hot dogs were an easy choice for the party.
 We simply placed them in the oven and when ready, let everyone fix their own to their liking!
 We had chili, cheese, sauerkraut, relish, and many other condiments so everyone had plenty of choices.

 We also had plenty of chips and dips to keep people munching while the hot dogs were cooking.
-For some ideas of dips, you can make for your party, you can check out my post here.
+For some ideas of dips, you can make for your party, you can post on easy party dips.
 You can also make a delicious and easy homemade guacamole everyone will love!

 A Patriotic Sweet Treat